miohtama/capitalgram/posts/ethereum-2.0-staking-and-stakewise.md

 [Ethereum community is working to have a safer way to address ETH 2.0 withdrawals](https://github.com/ethereum/eth2.0-specs/issues/2040) and support withdrawals to ETH 1.0 addresses (smart contracts and normal ones).

-### How are validator clients and StakeWise smart contracts connected?
+#### How are validator clients and StakeWise smart contracts connected?

-1. The operator generates new validator keys for each 32 ETH assigned to the pool (withdrawal credentials are the same for the whole pool)
+The operator generates new validator keys for each 32 ETH assigned to the pool - withdrawal credentials are the same for the whole pool.

-### What centralised control StakeWise has over smart contracts?
+#### What centralised control StakeWise has over smart contracts?

 StakeWise includes some master keys for the smart contracts.
 These include